sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

 - Git history
 - Code ownership and review
 - Build process and environment
-- Test execution and status
+- Test execution, status, and coverage
 - Dependency graph (for imports/libraries and runtime services)
+- Static code analysis and metrics (such as code churn)
 - Cross-references
 - Deployment (where is this code running?)
 - Runtime monitoring and logging